Pediatric Orthopedic Surgeons treating Spondylothoracic Dysostosis

 Autosomal Recessive Inheritance

-With each pregnancy, there is a 50% chance that the kid will carry the same gene as one of the parents.
+With each pregnancy, there is a 50% chance that the child will carry the same gene as one of the parents.
 For instance, a child has a 25% chance of inheriting normal genes from both parents.
 Incidentally, the degree of risk is the same for both men and women.

 Spondylothoracic Dysostosis Symptoms

 The first paragraph of this page outlines the major symptoms of Spondylothoracic Dysostosis, but with this condition, doctors find the spine shorter than normal.
 Most people with STDs have short, straight spines, but some have an abnormally curved spine.
-It is not unusual to find an S-shaped (scoliosis) spine; abnormally inwardly curved (lordosis); or abnormally outwardly curved (kyphosis), making the back appear rounder.
+It is not unusual to find an S-shaped (scoliosis) spine; an abnormally inwardly curved (lordosis); or an abnormally outwardly curved (kyphosis), making the back appear rounder.

 The trunk